top of page

 On the hospitality side of things...

-My partner Ali and I have enjoyed many hotel and restaurant-related endeavors.
-Most notably, we owned and operated a AAA four-diamond-rated property in New York's Hudson Valley called Old Drovers Inn.
-The property was inducted into the prestigious Relais & Chateaux organization and featured a restaurant with a Wine Spectator's Award of Excellence and a menu highlighting the names of local growers (a new concept at the time).
+My partner Ali and I have enjoyed many hospitality industry endeavors.
+Most notably, we owned and operated a AAA-rated Four-Diamond property in New York's Hudson Valley called Old Drovers Inn, which was inducted into the prestigious Relais & Chateaux organization and featured a restaurant 2,000 bottle wine cellar, a Wine Spectator's Award of Excellence and a menu highlighting the names of local growers (a new concept at the time).

-Initially opened in 1750, the inn gained fame when Elizabeth Taylor and Richard Burton booked it exclusively for a week after filming the movie Cleopatra.
-In more recent years, we were highlighted on national TV shows, featured on a New York Magazine cover, hosted a dinner at the James Beard House in Manhattan, and fed or housed countless notables from Barbra Streisand, Mick Jagger, and Meryl Streep, to Kevin Bacon and Paul Newman.
+Oiginally built in 1750, the inn gained fame when Elizabeth Taylor and Richard Burton booked it exclusively for a week after filming Cleopatra.
+More recently, we were featured on national TV shows, appeared in publications like Bon Appétit and New York Magazine, hosted a dinner at the James Beard House in Manhattan, and welcomed countless notables, from Barbra Streisand, Mick Jagger, and Meryl Streep to Kevin Bacon and Paul Newman.

-In December 2020, we finished a successful 21-year run of owning and operating our inn on Cape Cod, where we received accolades from CNN, The Travel Channel, Good Morning America, and Travel & Leisure, among others.
-We maintained a TripAdvisor "Hall of Fame" status, and in the summer and fall of 2020, during the height of the pandemic, we had one of our highest-grossing seasons, thanks to some serious reconnoitering, fingers crossing, and successful "spicy" marketing ;)
+In December 2020, we wrapped up a successful 21-year run of owning and operating our inn and spa on Cape Cod, where we received accolades from The Travel Channel, Good Morning America, and Travel & Leisure.
+We were named "One of the top pet-friendly properties in the world" by CNN.
+We maintained "Hall of Fame" status on TripAdvisor.
+In the summer and fall of 2020, at the height of the pandemic, we had one of our highest-grossing seasons, thanks to some reconnoitering, finger-crossing, and very successful "spicy" marketing!

 "We love the story written by one of our all-time favorite writers, Tommy Dott.